HandBrake/HandBrake-docs/source/en/latest/introduction/quick-start.markdown

 <!-- /.system-win -->

 `Presets` can affect compatibility (whether your video will work with your devices and software) and encoding time.
-Learn more: [Selecting a preset](../workflow/select-preset.html)
+Learn more about [Selecting a preset](../workflow/select-preset.html).

 ## Select a destination